QualityEnforcer/QualityEnforcer/README.md

 **--analysis `file`:** Quality Enforcer will not make any changes, but will instead analyze the project and produce a summary in markdown format at `file`.

-**--options `file`:** Instead of using .qualityrules at the project root, this file will be used instead.
+**--rules `file`:** Instead of using CONTRIBUTING.md at the project root, this file will be used instead.

 **--summary `file`:** Outputs a summary of the changes in markdown format to `file`.

 ## Quality Rules

-Optionally, a `.qualityrules` file may be placed in the root of the project to pull code styles from.
-This file is simple, following the `key=value` format.
-An example:

-    # Comments may be made like this.
-Empty lines are ignored.

-    LineEndings=LF
-    Indentation=Spaces
-    NumberOfSpaces=4
+Optionally, Quality Enforcer can pull rules from the CONTRIBUTING.md file in the project.
+Because this file is usually intented for human reading, the quality rules format is generally human-readable.
+Feel free to examine this repository's CONTRIBUTING.md for an example.
+Rules take this form:

+* Rule name: value

+For boolean options, merely including the option name will be sufficient, no need to include 'true'.
+You may omit any values you wish, and the default option is to attempt to detect the style your project already uses.
+All of these are case-insensitive.

 Available options include:

-* **LineEndings:** Detect/LF/CRLF.
-Default: Detect
+* **Line endings:** CRLF|LF
-* **Indentation:** Detect/Tabs/Spaces.
-Default: Detect
+* **Indentation:** Tabs|\[number] spaces
-* **NumberOfSpaces:** Integer.
-For use with space-style indentation.
-Default: 4
-* **TrimTrailingLines:** Boolean.
-Default: True
-* **TrimTrailingWhitespace:** Boolean.
-Default: True
+* **Trim trailing lines**
+* **Trim trailing whitespace**

+[Click here](https://github.com/blog/1184-contributing-guidelines) to learn why I went with "CONTRIBUTING.md" as the quality rule file name.
+You can always override this with --rules.